sameer832/Musclehub-A-B-Test/README.md

 Visitors will randomly be assigned to one of two groups:

-Group A will still be asked to take a fitness test with a personal trainer Group B will skip the fitness test and proceed directly to the application Janet’s hypothesis is that visitors assigned to Group B will be more likely to eventually purchase a membership to MuscleHub
+- Group A will still be asked to take a fitness test with a personal trainer
+- Group B will skip the fitness test and proceed directly to the application
+- Janet’s hypothesis is that visitors assigned to Group B will be more likely to eventually purchase a membership to MuscleHub

 # Technologies used
--python(pandas,matplotlib,scipy)
+- python(pandas,matplotlib,scipy)
 - SQL

 # Step 1 Investigate the A and B groups